India - Business

 Frequently Asked Questions

-Is an NDA enforceable in India?
+Is an NDA legally enforceable?

-What is a reasonable validity period?
+What is a reasonable confidentiality period?